 Talk with your health care provider if you have any of these symptoms, even if you have none of the risk factors listed.

 • In early stages of lung cancer, when the disease has not spread outside the lungs, surgery is the usual treatment.
 Sometimes chemotherapy, immunotherapy, or targeted therapy is used in combination with surgery.
+These treatments, along with radiation, can also be used in early stages of lung cancer when surgery is not possible.

 • For later stages of the disease, radiation and chemotherapy are sometimes used in combination with surgery.
 Patients with certain mutations may be eligible for immunotherapy.